 The West Coast states – also known as the Pacific Coast -- of the United States are the states that lie along the coast of the Pacific Ocean.
-The Pacific Ocean is to the west of these states, while the Sierra Nevada, Alaska Range, Mojave Desert, and Cascade Range lies to the east.
+The Pacific Ocean is to the west of these states, while the Sierra Nevada, Alaska Range, Mojave Desert, and the Cascade Range lie to the east.
 The West Coast is known for its beautiful beaches, thriving cities, and a young, diverse population.

 Based on the United States Census Bureau, five states make up the Pacific States region.
 Those states are: Alaska, California, Hawaii, Oregon, and Washington.
-Based on the last census taken in 2010, the population of the five West Coast states was about 47.8 million.
+Based on the last census taken in 2010, the five West Coast states' population was about 47.8 million.
 According to estimates taken in 2017, the population has since grown to over 51 million people.